rodneyshupe/Cookbook/Recipes/Entrees/Seafood/MisoGlazedSalmon.rst

    Use a wide spatula to carefully flip to the other side and cook for another four to five minutes, or until it reaches your preferred level of doneness.
-(Note: Salmon should release easily from the grill; if it doesn’t, wait another one minute or two before flipping.)
+(Note: Salmon should release easily from the grill; if it doesn't, wait another one minute or two before flipping.)
 Keep in mind most salmon filets take just about 12 minutes to cook through, so pay close attention to avoid overcooking.
 6. Transfer to a serving dish, brush each filet with additional miso sauce